ahmedshuhel/resume/resume.md

 - Led the development effort of the company’s flagship product, Hospital ERP.
 This complex system consists several sub-modules including OPD, IPD, Nursing Station, Admission, Emergency, OT, Day Care Center, Diagnostic Center, Follow Up and Prescription, MRD, MIS, and Accounting, Billing, Payroll, HRM, etc.
 - Implemented a visual query builder and a search platform that operates on a highly de-normalized data repository containing a huge volume of data.
 - Decomposed an existing monolithic system into a microservice architecture to achieve tarted performance improvement.
-- Wrote scaffolders in PowerShell and a helper framework that cut down development time from 6/7 days to 5/6 hours for developers.
+- Wrote scaffolders in PowerShell and a helper framework that cut down the development time from 6/7 days to 5/6 hours for developers.
 - Wrote/implemented an algorithm in C# to arrange/sort c# DTO types/objects in terms of dependency during runtime that facilitated reliable change detection and updating/patching.
 - Led a team of 5 engineers and provided training on TDD/BDD, CI/CD and frameworks like AngularJS, Angular Material, ASP.NET MVC, etc.
 - Led effort in requirement gathering and analysis by collaborating with domain experts and stakeholders.
-Created high fidelity mock-ups with Auxre RP to understand and delover desired user experience.
+Created high fidelity mock-ups with Auxre RP to understand and deliver the desired user experience.
 - Implemented OpenID Connect based authentication/authorization with IdentityServer for single sign-on across multiple apps.
 - Implemented a CI/CD pipeline with TeamCity.
 Providing continuous integration and unit testing on .NET based projects which are used in the company's core product.